 A R T I S T S T A T E M E N T S

-For reasons unknown to me, my work is on the short list of references for English and Australian high school curricula.
-Over the past decade I have been contacted by teachers asking permission to reproduce my work and numerous students wishing to interview me about my process and path to becoming an artist.
+Over the past decade I have been contacted by teachers and students wishing to interview me about my process and path to becoming an artist.
 Below is one such interview from an a-level art student in London.
 I think this may be more interesting than any other bunch of words that I could put together as context for my work.
-Her questions (in bold) focused on my Cherry Biter paintings.

 What inspired you to make the series 'biting’?

-The color red was my jumping off point.
-Initially, as arbitrary as it may sound, I simply wanted to make red paintings.
 I started brain-storming, trying to think of subjects that are intrinsically red.
 Answers abounded but mouths first, and then cherries, really resonated for me in light of my ongoing fascination with physical experience, especially in a historical era characterized by the decline of touch due to our increasingly digital culture.

 Why this sense?, why close ups + warm colour palette?